mlgupta/keyper-web/content/post/sshca/index.md

                 permit-pty
                 permit-user-rc
   ```
-2. Copy certifcate to the client under ```<userhome>/.ssh```
+2. Copy the certificate to the client under ```<userhome>/.ssh```
 3. Copy CA Host Public Key (```ca_host_key.pub```) to the client and put it either in known_hosts file under ```<userhome>/.ssh``` (local) or ```/etc/known_hosts``` (global) file in the following format:
   ```
   @cert-authority *.dbsentry.com ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDDN4F3JKuAS1V0nQmBRNl5fS8dZS49FKUp5wwy8R0wDcNYdrq+M5/tdS6K/R07445VWpVKwExZGboaQ/YR5iQ392YHM55ThMjSP5CTywmiP033MX3zG5eO9Iec5fz/hHtwrDtxb4Xm3FfGhXjjKTozNf/uMcOjIM1STr/I6t2zfZ42bnCq4DFj1GWHSrOtnxjN0PPOfCLH+1AmKhEUFqf0NBD3CQoPamaRVf4ouAc9KxOLFge+gebJe9jmqkaVHYfZD2CPoLVGHXZCphSQ3gyEKpvgD8VnfU9/la6BNtcK9lSONZWLFcw523HdlnbGVz+t15zZAXLu/3H6yK5SPC/L
   ```

-  Above instructs SSH client to trust host certificate signed by the CA.
+  Above instructs SSH client to trust the host certificate signed by the CA.
 4. Test ssh.
-You should not receive TOFU warning and should not be asked for the password either.
-The generated certificate should work for the principals (i.e. users on server) for the validity period.
+You should not receive a TOFU warning and should not be asked for the password either.
+The generated certificate should work for the principals (i.e. users on the server) for the validity period.

 ## Summation
-In this article, I have demonstrated setup of SSH Certifciate Authority and why and how SSH authentication use SSH certificates.
+In this article, I have demonstrated the setup of SSH Certificate Authority and why and how SSH authentication uses SSH certificates.

 ```<Shameless-Plug>```
 Although the use of certificates results in more secure SSH authentication, SSH CA adds the burden of ssh certificate management.
-To ease that burden one can use a centralized system such as  [Keyper](https://keyper.dbsentry.com).
-Keyper is an Open Source SSH Key and Certificate-Based Authentication Manager.
-Keyper acts as an SSH Certificate Authority (CA) and it standardizes and centralizes the storage of SSH public keys and SSH Certificates for all Linux users in your organization saving significant time and effort it takes to manage SSH public keys and certificates on each Linux Server.
+One can use a centralized system such as  [Keyper](https://keyper.dbsentry.com) to ease that burden.
+Keyper is an Open Source SSH Key and Certificate-Based Authentication Manager, which also acts as an SSH Certificate Authority (CA).
+It standardizes and centralizes the storage of SSH public keys and SSH Certificates for all Linux users in your organization.
+It also saves significant time and effort it takes to manage SSH keys and certificates on each Linux Server.
 Keyper also maintains an active Key Revocation List, which prevents the use of Key/Cert once revoked.
 Keyper is a lightweight container taking less than 100MB.
-It is launched either using Docker or Podman.
+It supports both Docker and Podman.
 You can be up and running within minutes instead of days.
 ```</Shameless-Plug>```

 Thats it folks!
 Happy more secure SSH'ing.